boffyd/Udacity-Plagiarism-Dection-Project/README.md

 ## Notebook 3: Train and Deploy Your Model in SageMaker

-* Upload your train/test feature data to S3.
+* The data set is uploaded your train/test feature data to S3.
-* Define a binary classification model and a training script.
+* Define a binary classification model and a training script, for this model a random forest model was chosen
 * Train your model and deploy it using SageMaker.
 * Evaluate your deployed classifier.
+The accuracy was greater than 90%

 ---